intosins/youtube-downloader-terminal/README.md

 The YouTube Downloader Terminal is designed to run on Windows 10, Windows 8, and Windows 7 operating systems.
 Please note that you should have Python 3 installed on your system to run the tool successfully.
 The script was coded using Python version 3.11.4.

+Just download main.py and run it in VS studio code to use downloader.

 ```bash
 1. Install the required dependencies: